krixon/rules/docs/syntax.md

 Determines if an identifier is less than or equal to a value.

+### `between`

+Determines if an identifier falls within a range.

+Two forms of this comparison are supported; a simple inclusive range, and a flexible range using interval notation.

+#### Simple Form

+This form of `between` implies an inclusive range, and is syntactic sugar for `[identifier] >= [value] and [identifier] <= [value].

+- `foo between 10 and 20`
+- `foo between "a" and "z"`
+- `foo between date:"2019-01-01 00:00:00" and date:"2019-01-02 00:00:00"`

+Care should be taken when using this form of `between` with dates.
+Because the range is inclusive, a rule such as `foo between date:"2019-01-01 00:00:00" and date:"2019-01-02 00:00:00"` will evaluate true for `2019-01-02 00:00:00` (i.e. the first second of next day is included) which is probably not what is desired.
+Instead, consider using the interval notation form as described below.

+#### Interval Notation Form

+This form of `between` uses [interval notation](https://en.wikipedia.org/wiki/Interval_%28mathematics%29) to define the range.
+It is useful when you need control over whether the start and end of the range is included or not.

+- `foo between [1,5] // Closed, includes 1, 2, 3, 4, 5.`
+- `foo between (1,5) // Open, includes 2, 3, 4.`
+- `foo between (1,5] // Half-open, includes 2, 3, 4, 5.`
+- `foo between [1,5) // Half-open, includes 1, 2, 3, 4.`
+- `foo between ["a","e") // Half-open, includes b, c, d, e.`
+- `foo between [date:"2019-01-01 00:00:00", date:"2019-01-02 00:00:00") // Half-open, includes 2019-01-01 00:00:00 but not 2019-01-02 00:00:00.`

 ### `matches`

 Determines if an identifier matches a regular expression.